mcardy2001/Open_First_Whitepaper/en/2_Open_Standards.md

 - [Other open standards in GC](#other-open-standards-in-GC)
 - [UK Open Standards for Government](#uk-open-standards-for-government)

+Open Standards versus Open Source - (Should this be called out?
+Sometimes there is confusion and they are used inter-changeably)

+consider using www.opensource.com has a nice definition of comparing the two terms and sub-terms (open vs standard)

 Open standards are a set of rules designed to do a specific job in technology.
 They are also designed collaboratively and free to use.
 Open standards allow open source software and closed-source software to work together.

 ### Benefits